JatinSuthar07/jatin-suthar-07/README.md

 # jatin-suthar-07
-process scheduling using round robin and priority concept
+The project is about scheduling process using "Round Robin " and "Priority" with protecting process from Starvation using concept of Ageing.